Hamza417/Peristyle/README.md

 ## Why Peristyle?

-Peristyle is created to be extremely simple and sophisticated wallpaper manager and browser app for Android.
-It solves the problem of having too many features and bloated apps and having very minimal support for locally stored wallpapers.
-What if you just wanted an app that allows you to browse and select your own locally stored wallpapers and lets you manage and set wallpapers from there? then Peristyle is for you :)
+Peristyle is created to be an extremely simple and sophisticated wallpaper manager and browser app for Android.
+It solves the problem of bloated apps with too many features which have very minimal support for locally stored wallpapers.
+You just wanted an app that allows you to browse, select, manage, and set your own locally stored wallpapers?
+Then Peristyle is for you :)

 ## Features

-- Simple architecture, browse wallpapers and use system wallpaper manager to set them as wallpaper.
+- Simple architecture.
+Browse images and use the system wallpaper manager to set them as wallpapers.
 - Multiple folders support.
 - Ability to assign Tags to any wallpaper.
-- Can scan .nomedia directories, useful if you want to keep your wallpapers away from gallery.
+- Can scan .nomedia directories.
+Useful if you want to keep your wallpapers out of your gallery.
 - Apply blur and color filters dynamically on any wallpaper before applying.
 - Simple yet pretty animations with proper optimizations.
 - Compress or reduce images on the fly.
 - No ads, no tracking, no analytics, no internet permissions, no unnecessary permissions.
-- Auto wallpaper change support with dedicated folders and tags for each screens.
+- Auto wallpaper change support with dedicated folders and tags for each screen.
 - Change wallpaper using app's live wallpaper
 - Edit and apply filters on wallpapers losslessly in realtime.
 - Built-in live wallpaper picker.